ksator/stream_openconfig_telemetry_from_junos_to_kafka_using_telegraf/README.md

 - a Kafka broker
 - Telegraf to produce Kafta messages (with the data collected from Junos devices) to the Kafka broker.
 - a Kafka command line tool (kafkacat) to consume messages from the broker
-- python scripts to to consume messages from the broker
+- python scripts to consume messages from the broker

 # Requirements